AMERICAN HELLENIC INSTITUTE FOUNDATION

 WEEK ONE: WASHINGTON

 Participants begin the first week of their journey in our nation’s capital, Washington, D.C.
 Their program officially starts when they enter AHI’s headquarters, the Hellenic House, located just a few blocks from the White House.
-Once all participants arrive, they will receive a briefing on the different components of the trip by AHI’s president, Nick Larigakis.
+Once all participants arrive, they will receive a briefing on the different components of the trip by AHI’s president, Nick Larigakis, and AHI’s legislative director, Alexander Christofor.
 Afterward, they will begin their first day of activities, followed by a reception at the Hellenic House that includes special guests and alumni.
 At the end of the day, the participants will board their shuttle to their hotel to rest and prepare for the week ahead.

 While in Washington, participants will attend various briefings, lectures, tours, and receptions in order to learn more about the policy issues AHI covers.
 Previous visits have included the White House, the U.S. Capitol, the Department of State, the Embassy of the Hellenic Republic, the Embassy of the Republic of Cyprus, and more.
 Examples of past meetings include:

-• The Ambassador of the Hellenic Republic to the U.S.
+The Ambassador of the Greece to the U.S.

 After landing in the Republic of Cyprus, participants will check into their hotel before having a group dinner.
-Throughout the week, students will continue to learn about Cyprus and its history through various briefings and excursions.
-Past visits include:
+Throughout the week, students will continue to learn about the Republic of Cyprus and its history through various briefings and excursions.
+Past visits included:

-• Meeting with the Ambassador of the Hellenic Republic to the Republic of Cyprus
+Meeting with the Ambassador of Greece to the Republic of Cyprus

 ACADEMIC CREDIT: